pytorch/executorch/docs/source/concepts.md

 ## Graph mode

 In graph mode, operators are first synthesized into a graph, which will then be compiled and executed as a whole.
 This is in contrast to eager mode, where operators are executed as they are encountered.
 Graph mode typically delivers higher performance as it allows optimizations such as operator fusion.

+## Higher Order Operators

+A higher order operator (HOP) is an operator that:
+- either accepts a Python function as input, returns a Python function as output, or both.
+- like all PyTorch operators, higher-order operators also have an optional implementation for backends and functionalities.
+This lets us e.g. register an autograd formula for the higher-order operator or define how the higher-order operator behaves under ProxyTensor tracing.

 ## Hybrid Quantization